Who - OU?

 Who are the OU Cisco ASC?

 We are a collective of 'interested' academics, instructors and educators.
-Focussed on the development of teachers and educational institutions.
+Engaged, and focussed on the development of teachers and educational institutions.
 With a keen interest in Linux, Networking, Programming and CyberSecurity amongst many other disciplines.
 Below is a collective 100+ years of experience - which is a small drop in an ocean of community experience.

 Andrew is a senior lecturer and works full time for the Open University in the STEM faculty.
 He leads the ASC - having over 20+ years of extensive NetAcad experience and even more in teaching and industry expertise.